 The claim that all modern programming languages can implement the same algorithms (stated more precisely, any function that is computable by one programming language is computable by any programming language with certain standard capabilities) is a key result from computability theory.
-For an easy introduction to this field see James L. Hein, Discrete Structures, Logic, and Computability [Hei03].
+For an easy introduction to this field see James L. Hein, Discrete Structures, Logic, and Computability [Hei09].

 Much of computer science is devoted to problem solving.
 Indeed, this is what attracts many people to the field.
 How to Solve It by George Pólya [Pól57] is considered to be the classic work on how to improve your problem-solving abilities.
-If you want to be a better student (as well as a better problem solver in general), see Strategies for Creative Problem Solving by Folger and LeBlanc [FL95], Effective Problem Solving by Marvin Levine [Lev94], and Problem Solving & Comprehension by Arthur Whimbey and Jack Lochhead [WL99].
+If you want to be a better student (as well as a better problem solver in general), see Strategies for Creative Problem Solving by Folger and LeBlanc [FL95], Effective Problem Solving by Marvin Levine [Lev94], and Problem Solving & Comprehension by Arthur Whimbey and Jack Lochhead [WL99], and Puzzle-Based Learning by Zbigniew and Matthew Michaelewicz [MM08].